tigoe/LightProjects/candles.md

 ## What You Need to Know

-In order to make the most of this tutorial, you should know what a [microcontroller](https://itp.nyu.edu/physcomp/lessons/microcontrollers-the-basics/) is, what the [Arduino](https://www.arduino.cc/) microcontroller programming environment is, and how to use it, [at least at a beginning level](https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/digital-input-and-output-with-an-arduino/).
-You should [download and install the Arduino IDE](https://www.arduino.cc/en/Main/Software) on your computer to follow along with the programming below.
+In order to make the most of this tutorial, you should know what a [microcontroller](https://itp.nyu.edu/physcomp/lessons/microcontrollers-the-basics/) is, what the [Arduino](https://www.arduino.cc/) microcontroller programming environment is, and [the basics of how to use it](https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/digital-input-and-output-with-an-arduino/).
+You should [download and install the Arduino IDE](install-arduino-ide.md) (integrated development environment) on your computer to follow along with the programming below.
 The [ITP Intro to Physical Computing](https://itp.nyu.edu/physcomp/lessons/#Microcontroller_Fundamentals) Topics and Video Links offer helpful background if you’re new to electronics and microcontrollers.

 ## Equipment You’ll Need